john9francis/radiation-modeling/timeSpentPhase2.md

 **Other**
 - [ ] Meet with brother kelley about my project

-- 9/11 10:37 am working on the 'accuracy release' of G4-Brems
+- 9/11 10:37 am .75 hr Working on testing randomness of G4-Brems